Congenital heart disease

 Some causes of congenital heart defects and heart disease include:

 The goal of treatment is to allow your baby to develop normally and lead a healthy life.
 Depending on the part of the heart that’s affected, neonatal or pediatric surgery can fix the defect.
 Sometimes medication can manage the heart problem.
-If troubling symptoms are present at birth, Dignity Health Central California provides care at our NICUs to stabilize your baby until he or she is ready to go home.
+If troubling symptoms are present at birth, Dignity Health provides care at our NICUs to stabilize your baby until he or she is ready to go home.

 Our maternal-fetal medicine specialists can diagnose any potential heart defects during your pregnancy.
 This allows you to make informed health decisions and prepare for caring for a baby with a heart defect.
 Some babies need ongoing medical support and monitoring as they get older.

 Your doctor can help you lower your chances of having a baby with a congenital heart defect.
 Preventive steps include lowering your blood sugar during pregnancy.
-Trust the dedicated staff at Dignity Health Central California for complete care for your baby, before and after you give birth.
+Trust the dedicated staff at Dignity Health for complete care for your baby, before and after you give birth.